 There were concerns highlighted by the focus group and interview participants about the programming and curriculum for Whittier Tech on a shared campus.
-Individuals with a professional background in education expressed concerns about the logistics for student enrollment and resources.
-Other concerns from the perspective of parents and community members addressed access and programming for high school and college students and how the two schools might interact on a shared campus.
+There were concerns from individuals with a professional background in education towards the logistics for student enrollment and resources.
+There were other concerns from the perspective of parents and community members about access and programming for high school and college students and how the two schools might interact on a shared campus.
 Stakeholders for the cities and towns whose students enroll at Whittier Tech expressed worry about how increasing capacity might affect their districts.
 One community member described this concern for how the proposal could impact surrounding districts: